 The Company uses "operating (loss) income (attributable) available to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of its operations and believes it to be a useful measure of its corporate performance.
-"Operating (loss) income (attributable) available to RenaissanceRe common shareholders" as used herein differs from "net (loss) income (attributable) available to RenaissanceRe common shareholders," which the Company believes is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized gains (losses) on investments from continuing and discontinued operations, net other-than-temporary impairments from continuing and discontinued operations, net other-than-temporary impairments from continuing and discontinued operations, set of the Company's ownership interest in ChannelRe Holdings Ltd. ("ChannelRe"), net unrealized losses on credit derivatives issued by entities included in investments in other ventures, under equity method and the cumulative effect of a change in accounting principle - goodwill.
+"Operating (loss) income (attributable) available to RenaissanceRe common shareholders," which the Company believes is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized gains (losses) on investments from continuing and discontinued operations, net other-than-temporary impairments from continuing and discontinued operations, the gain on sale of the Company's ownership interest in ChannelRe Holdings Ltd. ("ChannelRe"), net unrealized losses on credit derivatives issued by entities included in investments in other ventures, under equity method and the cumulative effect of a change in accounting principle - goodwill.
 The Company's management believes that "operating (loss) income (attributable) available to RenaissanceRe common shareholders" is useful to investors because it more accurately measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's fixed maturity investment portfolio and equity investments portfolio, the gain associated with the sale of the Company's ownership in ChannelRe, net unrealized losses on credit derivatives issued by entities included in investments in other ventures, under equity method and the cumulative effect of a change in accounting principle - goodwill.
-The Company also uses "operating (loss) income (attributable) available to RenaissanceRe common shareholders per common shareholders per common shareholders per common shareholders; 2) net (loss) income (attributable) available to RenaissanceRe common shareholders per common shareholders per common sharehold
+The Company also uses "operating (loss) income (attributable) available to RenaissanceRe common shareholders operating (loss) income (attributable) available to RenaissanceRe common shareholders operating (loss) income (attributable) available to RenaissanceRe common shareholders per common share ofluted to operating (loss) income (attributable) available to RenaissanceRe common shareholders per common share ofluted to operating (loss) income (attributable) available to RenaissanceRe